vaughnw128/immanent-grove/README.md

 2. `./immanent-grove apply` to apply (will auto-approve)
 3. `./immanent-grove vault-init` to initialize vault
 4. `./immanent-grove dns` to grab gateway IPs for internal DNS records
+5. `./immanent-grove vault-argo-plugin-init` to set up the vault plugin with proper SA roles.
 ## Testing

 Tests can be run by applying manifests in `/examples` and verifying their output.